 But like almost everything else, they are best when used in moderation.
 Too many can make your design look flashy, while with too few you run the risk of looking boring.
-Most of top web design companies know that everything in the design should be in balance and approach the application of bright colors wisely.
+Most top web design companies know that everything in the design should be in balance and approach the application of bright colors wisely.
 When going for bolder tones, try to stick maximum to three primary colors, the more color you use, the more complicated it is to achieve a balance.
-The 60-30-10 interior design rule, where 60% is your dominant color, 30% for a secondary color and 10% – accent, color can work for your interface as well.
+The 60-30-10 interior design rule, where 60% is your dominant color, 30% for a secondary color, and 10% – accent, color can work for your interface as well.

 As a way of defying flat material design a lot of designers opt for experimentation with new ways to use tones.
 Color transition lets designers create and explore new colors and produce hues never used before.
 It gives the design a modern, fresh look.
 Gradients are eye-catching.
 They grab users’ attention and make them remember a logo, interface, illustration.

-But making a comeback doesn’t earn you a place among the biggest trends.
+But making a comeback doesn’t earn you a place among the biggest UI design trends.
 The new gradients are not afraid of experimentation or even flat colors.
-One of the leaders of the trend, Spotify, made a signature out of using bold duotones with a distinct gradient in all parts of their branding.
+One of the leaders of the design trend, Spotify, made a signature out of using bold duotones with a distinct gradient in all parts of their branding.
 And others have followed.

 Another modern interpretation of gradients is using flat colors.
 Gradients came back in the era of flat design and naturally it has left a mark.
-Some of the boldest examples take colors straight from the flat design’s palette making a nice transition between two opposing trends.
+Some of the boldest examples take colors straight from the flat design’s palette making a nice transition between two opposing UI design trends.

 Though there are no strict rules on how to use gradients, there are some things worth considering before you start putting them everywhere.
 Fresh as they may make your UI redesign look, gradients are used a lot these days, often repeating the same color patterns.
 As with any trends, for a better effect, you make it your own rather than repeat someone else’s ideas.
 The beauty of gradients is in making things look natural.
 Just like in nature, objects don’t have one color but are a combination of different tones and shadows, gradients are striving for realism and subtlety.
 However, color transitions shouldn’t be put in the limelight and grab all the attention.
 The goal of gradients is to enhance the user experience, not make a point of using one.

 Animations are fun plus they give numerous opportunities to your web design.
 And according to this website’s analysis, 100% of top award-winning websites use CSS animation.
 It helps to communicate things, explain how something works or how to do something.
-But more than that, they are becoming more thought out and used to create a web site’s narration.
+But more than that, they are becoming more thought out and used to create a website’s narration.
 Today animation is not just some entertainment effect but a carefully selected and timed element that becomes a part of the story.
 One of the best examples of using animations for storytelling is a story of a national park from the bear’s point of view by National Geographic.

 As exciting as they are, there are still some downsides worth mentioning.
 When it comes to user experience, performance is key.
 And too heavy animations can increase loading time, be jumpy or even not work at all.
 The purpose of animations is to make user’s tasks easier and quicker to accomplish.
 But when overused they create the opposite effect and get in the users’ way, instead of helping and guiding them.
 Another potential threat might come from adding an animation for no reason.
 When it doesn’t solve a problem, it creates a distraction and confusion.